-JIL.O.Secure-Load-ACode

-Secure loading of the Additional Code:

-The Loader of the Initial TOE shall check an evidence of authenticity and integrity of the loaded Additional Code.
+ANSSI.O.Secure-Load- ACode Secure loading of the Additional Code: The Loader of the Initial TOE shall check an evidence of authenticity and integrity of the loaded Additional Code.
 The Loader enforces that only the allowed version of the Additional Code can be loaded on the Initial TOE.
 The Loader shall forbid the loading of an Additional Code not intended to be assembled with the Initial TOE.
 During the Load Phase of an Additional Code, the TOE shall remain secure.
 Note: Concretely, the TOE manages the Additional Code as a Memory Image.

-JIL.O.Secure-AC-Activation

-Secure activation of the Additional Code:

-Activation of the Additional Code and update of the Identification Data shall be performed at the same time in an Atomic way.
+ANSSI.O.Secure-AC- Activation Secure activation of the Additional Code: Activation of the Additional Code and update of the Identification Data shall be performed at the same time in an Atomic way.
 All the operations needed for the code to be able to operate as in the Final TOE shall be completed before activation.

-If the Atomic Activation is successful, then the resulting product is the Final TOE, otherwise (in case of interruption or incident which prevents the forming of the Final TOE such as tearing, integrity violation, error case...), the Initial TOE shall remain in its initial state or fail secure.
+If the Atomic Activation is successful, then the resulting product is the Final TOE, otherwise (in case of interruption or incident which prevents the forming of the Final TOE), the Initial TOE shall remain in its initial state or fail secure.
+ANSSI.O.TOE-Identification Secure identification of the TOE: The Identification Data identifies the Initial TOE and Additional Code.
+The TOE provides means to store Identification Data in its non-volatile memory and guarantees the integrity of these data.
+After Atomic Activation of the Additional Code, the Identification Data of the Final TOE allows identifications of Initial TOE and Additional TOE.

-JIL.O.TOE-Identification

-Secure identification of the TOE:

-The Identification Data identifies the Initial TOE and Additional Code.
-The TOE provides means to store Identification Data in its non-volatile memory and guarantees the integrity of these data

-After Atomic Activation of the Additional Code, the Identification Data of the Final TOE allows identifications of Initial TOE and Additional code.
 The user shall be able to uniquely identify Initial TOE and Additional Code(s) which are embedded in the Final TOE.

-O.Secure-Load-AMemImage Secure loading of the Additional Memory Image:

-The Loader of the TOE shall check an evidence of authenticity and integrity of the loaded Memory Image.
+O.Secure-Load-AMemImage e Secure loading of the Additional Memory Image: The Loader of the TOE shall check an evidence of authenticity and integrity of the loaded Memory Image.
 The Loader enforces that only the allowed version of the Additional Memory Image can be loaded after the Initial Memory Image.
 The Loader shall forbid the loading of an Additional Memory Image not intended to be assembled with the Initial Memory Image.

-Note: This objective is similar to JIL.O.Secure-Load-ACode, applied to user data (e.g. embedded software).
+Note: This objective is similar to ANSSI.O.Secure-Load- ACode, applied to user data (e.g. embedded software).

+The Identification Data identifies the Initial Memory Image and Additional Memory Image.
+The TOE provides means to store Identification Data in its non-volatile memory and guarantees the integrity of these data.
+Storage of the Additional Memory Image and update of the Identification Data shall be performed at the same time in an Atomic way, otherwise (in case of interruption or incident which prevents this alignment), the Memory Image shall remain in its initial state or the TOE shall fail secure.
+The Identification Data of the Final Memory Image allows identifications of Initial Memory Image and Additional Memory Image.
+Note: This objective is similar to ANSSI.O.Secure-AC- Activation and ANSSI.O.TOE-Identification, applied to user data (e.g. embedded software).
+AUG1.O.Add-Functions Additional Specific Security Functionality: The TOE must provide the following specific security functionality to the Security IC Embedded Software: - Triple Data Encryption Standard (TDES), - Advanced Encryption Standard (AES).
+AUG4.O.Mem-Access Area based Memory Access Control: The TOE must provide the Security IC Embedded Software with the capability to define access memory areas.
+The TOE must then enforce the partitioning of such memory areas so that access of software to memory areas is controlled as required, for example, in a multi-application environment.